 Start of the game

-The game begins with a startup phase of 10 days.
+The game begins with a startup phase.
 During this time you can buy riders for the baseprice and sell riders without salestax.
 After the startup phase, rider prices start to fluctuate.
-The clock for the salestax period starts running on July 22 on 21:30 CET.
-So if buy a rider on July 12 and want to sell on July 23, you need to pay around 4.5% salestax.
+The clock for the salestax period starts running when the startup phase ends.

 You can buy riders at any time of the day.
 It is allowed to buy any rider if you have enough cash on hand.
 The maximum number of riders on your team is 15, but you may have less.